A new way of applying for or renewing parking permits

 I have paid for my permit, but I haven’t received it, will I get fined and what shall I do in the meantime?

-First check that the application has been completed– if it has, an email will have been received titled ‘Resident Parking Permit Payment’ confirming that payment has been received.
+First check that the application has been submitted– if it has, an email will have been sent titled ‘Resident Parking Permit Payment’ confirming that payment has been received.
 This means it’s being processed, which can take up to seven days.

 If you haven’t received that email, you should check your bank account to see if any charges have been paid to BHCC, if you have contacted us via our online form with evidence of the transaction.
 If funds have not been taken, then the application would not have been completed and you should try again